mattheww/gomill/gomill_docs/glossary.rst

   tuning event
-    A competition in which the ringmaster runs an algorithm for adjusting player parameters to try to find the values which give strongest play.
+    A competition in which the ringmaster runs an algorithm which adjusts player parameters to try to find the values which give strongest play.